Qinka/Glob/Database.md

 ## PostgreSQL

-This site is based on PostgreSQL, a great open-source database.
+This framework, Glob is based on PostgreSQL, a great open-source database.

 Wherever you host your site, you need a database.
 And for some docker-ships, integrated services about database are needed.